 Unless you're willing to commit to Rosario as a starter, you probably need to look at other options.
 Then you have to ask yourself how much you believe in Gimenez's bat, based on a rather small sample size.
 The league really hasn't had the time to fully adjust to him yet.
 He'll probably need to draw a few more walks to improve his offensive value.
 He might very well benefit from getting some time in Triple-A next year.
 If not, I want to see if he can go into a protracted slump and work his way out of it before I'd be comfortable with him as my Major League starting shortstop.

 So, if it was up to me to take the next steps with Rosario, I would try very hard to get a preliminary look at Rosario in the outfield before this season was over.
-Ideally he would play some outfield in winter ball, except it doesn't seem likely that there will be winter ball this year.
-If I was the GM, I would certainly listen to any potential deals for Rosario this winter, although I wouldn't be holding my breath that any other team is going to be offering any real value in return.
-What I wouldn't do is just unload him for peanuts, you might as well hold onto him and see how injuries and other circumstance's affect things going into next season.
+Ideally, he would play some outfield in winter ball, except it doesn't seem likely that there will be winter ball this year.
+If I were the GM, I would certainly listen to any potential deals for Rosario this winter, although I wouldn't be holding my breath that any other team is going to be offering any real value in return.
+What I wouldn't do is just unload him for peanuts, you might as well hold onto him and see how injuries and other circumstances affect things going into next season.

-I wrote yesterday that I would really love to see the Mets work to implement an organization wide balanced approach to hitting that would be taught to any player in their minor league system and continue to be emphasized at the Major League level.
+I wrote yesterday that I would really love to see the Mets work to implement an organization-wide balanced approach to hitting that would be taught to any player in their minor league system and continue to be emphasized at the Major League level.
 That doesn't mean, however, that I believe you can wave a magic wand and force every young hitter into a certain rigidly prescribed mold.
-Major League baseball is really f***ing hard.
+Major League Baseball is really f***ing hard.
 A young hitter needs patience to succeed, but can't afford to be passive at the plate.
 Successful Major League pitchers throw the ball very hard, do a decent job of placing their fastballs where they're harder to hit, and compliment those fastballs with some pretty effective off-speed stuff.

 It may be frustrating to watch a player like Rosario be overaggressive and contribute to getting himself out, but it's a very hard game, and the line between success and failure is quite thin.
 By the same token, as much as I have been impressed with Andrés Giménez, it's based on just over 100 plate appearances.
 I would have to see more from the kid before I'm certain he's even the short-term starting shortstop for this team, assuming that the Mets owned by Steve Cohen will spend and be contenders in 2021.

 One thing I'm pretty sure I wouldn't do would be to trade for a shortstop, even if a very good one is available.
-The Mets have so many shortstop options with Rosario, Giménez, Guillorme and Ronny Mauricio.
+The Mets have so many shortstop options with Rosario, Giménez, Guillorme, and Ronny Mauricio.
 They have vital needs that lack in-house options, such as starting pitching.
 They have limited minor league impact talent to use plugging into their own Major League roster or as trade chips.
-Hopefully in a few years the Mets will have a strong and deep system that would allow for both, but for now they'd better make some very wise decisions with what little they have.
+Hopefully, in a few years, the Mets will have a strong and deep system that would allow for both, but for now, they'd better make some very wise decisions with what little they have.

 A quick personal note.
 My back surgery has progressed really well.
-I'm back walking in the woods with my dogs 1-1/2 - 2 hours a day, working part-time and also dealing with some more doctor's appointments.
-I'll be increasing my work hours this week, hopefully back to full time soon.
+I'm back walking in the woods with my dogs 1-1/2 - 2 hours a day, working part-time, and also dealing with some more doctor's appointments.
+I'll be increasing my work hours this week, hopefully back to full-time soon.

 When I started writing this blog, it was during the COVID-19 shutdown here in Connecticut.
 Then I hurt my back and was stuck on my couch from May through late July.
 I have to develop a personal routine that incorporates work, exercising the dogs and myself, and writing.
 It may take a few weeks to work it all out.
-In the meantime it might be a struggle to get everything done.
+In the meantime, it might be a struggle to get everything done.
 If I don't post for a couple of days it doesn't mean I'm going to stop writing, just that I was a little overwhelmed by days so full of activity for the first time in 6 months.
-Eventually I'll figure out the best routine and it will be easier to be consistent.
+Eventually, I'll figure out the best routine and it will be easier to be consistent.
 I do appreciate everyone who takes the time to read my stuff, and I want to make sure that any content I post here is something that is reflective of my best work.